The Bankrate promise

 *Not officially ranked by J.D.
 Power due to eligibility restrictions

-USAA has some of the cheapest homeowners insurance rates in San Bernardino at only $641 per year, on average, or $53.42 per month.
-USAA also consistently gets high scores in J.D.
-Power’s annual study, although it is not officially eligible for ranking.
-Coverage can only be purchased by eligible veterans, members of the U.S. Armed Forces or qualifying family members.
-If you qualify, your home policy comes with replacement cost coverage at no additional cost.
+USAA has some of the cheapest home insurance in San Bernardino at only $718 per year, on average.
+It also consistently receives high scores in J.D.
+Power’s annual study, although it is not officially ranked due to eligibility restrictions.
+USAA extends coverage to veterans, active military and qualifying family members.
+If you qualify, your home policy comes with replacement cost coverage at no additional charge.
 You may also buy flood insurance directly through USAA instead of through FEMA or a separate insurer.
-USAA does not offer as many discounts as some other insurers we evaluated.
+However, USAA does not offer as many discounts as some other insurers we evaluated.

 Home insurance coverage options in San Bernardino

 State and local laws do not require San Bernardino homeowners to buy home insurance, but if you finance your house, the terms of your mortgage will likely require you to carry coverage throughout the life of the loan.
-On average, San Bernardino homeowners insurance costs $1,225 per year for a policy with $250K in dwelling coverage.
-That’s more than $140 more than the state average of $1,084, but less than the national average of $1,383.
+On average, San Bernardino homeowners insurance costs $1,298 per year for a policy with $250K in dwelling coverage.
+That’s $73 more than the state average of $1,225 but less than the national average of $1,428.

-- Flood insurance: Some areas in San Bernardino are in a flood zone.
-Flood insurance is not included in a standard homeowners insurance policy, but adding a flood insurance endorsement or purchasing a separate policy could provide financial protection in the event that your home is lost or damaged due to flooding.
+- Flood insurance: Some areas in San Bernardino County are prone to flooding, landslides and mudslides.
+Flood insurance is not included in a standard homeowners insurance policy, but adding a flood insurance endorsement or purchasing a separate policy could provide financial protection in the event that your home is damaged due to a covered event.

-- Earthquake insurance: The entire State of California is at risk for earthquakes.
-An HO-3 does not include the peril as part of a standard policy.
+- Earthquake insurance: The entire state of California is at risk for earthquakes.
+A basic HO-3 homeowners policy does not include coverage for earthquakes.
 You may be able to purchase coverage through your insurance company or the California Earthquake Authority.

-- Identity theft coverage: If someone fraudulently takes money from your checking account, obtains an unauthorized loan or opens a credit card account using your personal information, identity theft coverage may help pay the costs of restoring your identity.
-This valuable coverage could help pay expenses such as administration fees, attorney’s fees and government-issued identification replacement.
+- Identity theft coverage: If someone fraudulently takes money from your checking account, obtains an unauthorized loan or opens a credit card account using your personal information, identity theft coverage may help pay to restore your identity.
+Expenses could include administration fees, attorney’s fees and government-issued identification replacement.

 Home insurance discounts in San Bernardino

-- Claims-free discounts: May insurers reward policyholders for not filing a claim for a designated period of time, typically three to five years.
+- Claims-free discounts: Many insurers reward policyholders for not filing a claim for a designated period of time, typically three to five years.

 - Safety discounts: Some providers extend discounts for homes equipped with safety and security devices.
 For example, you may earn a discount if you install a burglar alarm system, an impact-resistant roof, smoke detectors, a sprinkler system or storm windows.